Teacher-Training Course

 "Mr. Alexander's method lays hold of the individual as a whole, as a self-vitalizing agent."

 Developing easy and efficient coordination is a process that can require changing the habits of a lifetime.
-Over a hundred years ago, F. Matthias Alexander (1869-1955) created an exceptional technique for making these in-depth changes.
+Over a hundred years ago, F. Matthias Alexander (1869-1955) created a brilliant technique for making these in-depth changes.
 Learning Alexander's Technique can have profound benefits for the quality of life of the student, from alleviating chronic pain and excess tension to developing a greater understanding of self.

 Alexander Technique teacher training continues and intensifies the unique learning experience that takes place in private lessons.
 The training is a fascinating process that is often one of remarkable growth and improvement for the teacher-trainee.

-Trainees are provided with the ample, regular class time and individual attention necessary for developing the skills and knowledge essential to teaching the Technique.
-The course meets for several hours each day, four to five days a week for three and one-half years.
-This comprehensive certification program fulfills the teacher-training standards established by F. Matthias Alexander, the creator of the Alexander Technique.
+Trainees are provided with the daily, in-person class time and individual attention necessary for developing the skills and knowledge essential to teaching the Technique.
+The course meets for several hours each day for three years.
+This certification program fulfills the teacher-training standards established by F. Matthias Alexander, the creator of the Alexander Technique.

 Individual turns

 Every day of the training, each trainee is given one or more individual turns from the instructor.
-"Turns" are "mini" Alexander Technique lessons, short learning intensives for the trainee to improve his/her own use.
+“Turns” are “mini” Alexander Technique lessons, short learning intensives which provide for improvement in the trainee's own use.
 Included in individual turns are Alexander's Procedures and table work.

 Teaching Skills Instruction

 The learning that takes place during a daily turn is the basis for developing teaching skills.
-Each day, what is learned during the mini-lesson is expanded upon in teaching skills training.
+Each day, what is learned during the mini-lesson is expanded on in teaching skills training.
 Trainees work with each other in small groups of two to five people.
-The instructor provides individualized instruction to each student as well as general instruction to the group.
+In addition to the general group instruction, each student receives considerable individual attention and instruction.

 To help further understanding of the Alexander Technique, the course also focuses on the historical development of the Technique, from a method of voice and breathing improvement to a technique of psycho-physical re-education.

-Special sessions on other topics pertinent to being a teacher of the Technique, such as building a teaching practice, are also included in the training.
+Special sessions on other topics pertinent to being a teacher of the Technique, including building a teaching practice, are included in the training.

 Training Schedule